-Small Idaho ISP 'Punishes' Twitter And Facebook's 'Censorship'...By Blocking Access To Them Entirely
+Small Idaho ISP 'Punishes' Twitter And Facebook's 'Censorship' ...
+By Blocking Access To Them Entirely

 — Coping MAGA (@CopingMAGA) January 11, 2021

 While the company doesn't specify what "censorship" its customers are complaining about, the complaints were likely driven by Twitter's decision to ban Trump after he violated the company's terms of services by inciting a fatal insurrection.
 Or perhaps they're complaining about the steady purging of QAnon conspiracy theorists for espousing bogus claims of election fraud.
-Either way, the ISP claims to ingeniously be combating what they claim is censorship...by embracing the exact same thing:
+Either way, the ISP claims to ingeniously be combating what they claim is censorship ... by embracing the exact same thing:

 "Our company does not believe a website or social networking site has the authority to censor what you see and post and hide information from you, stop you from seeing what your friends and family are posting," the email states.
 "This is why with the amount of concerns, we have made this decision to block these two websites from being accessed from our network."